open-hyped/hyped.serve/README.md

 ```bash
 uvicorn app:app --host 0.0.0.0 --port 80
 ```
-This will start the server, allowing you to interact with your data pipeline via HTTP requests.
+This will start the server, allowing you to interact with your data flow via HTTP requests.

 ## Endpoints